KornelJahn/nixos-disko-zfs-test/README.md

        The source code of the flake is editable in this case.

-    b.
-Enter the flake devshell directly by referencing the repo in `nix develop`.
+    2. Enter the flake devshell directly by referencing the repo in `nix develop`.
 E.g. for this repo:

            nix develop --extra-experimental-features 'nix-command flakes' github:KornelJahn/nixos-disko-zfs-test#testhost